What Is A DOT Compliance Review, And How Do You Pass?

 Still nervous about a DOT compliance review?
 Even if you do get a review order, you don’t have to handle the task alone.
 As we’ve mentioned elsewhere in this blog, outsourcing administration duties is a great way for owner-operators and small fleet owners to keep their back office running while they focus on the actual work of hauling freight.
 Search the internet for “CSA compliance consultants” and you’ll find pages of third-party companies that can help improve your overall safety record.

 And if you need to free up your cash flow to pay for consulting services—or anything else—try factoring with Bobtail.
 When you bill shippers and brokers directly, they may take up to 60 days to pay.
 Bobtail offers same-day funding for all invoices submitted before 11 a.m., and next-day payment after that.
 Just download the Bobtail app, upload your rate confirmation and bills of lading, and get funded.
 There’s no contract required, and no hidden fees.
-Try Bobtail today with a free one-month trial, and get the funding you need to respond to DOT compliance reviews—or any other business roadblock in your way.
+Try Bobtail today, and get the funding you need to respond to DOT compliance reviews—or any other business roadblock in your way.